 Kenner real estate is some of the most expensive in Louisiana, although Kenner house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kenner is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Kenner isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kenner are a mix of both white- and blue-collar jobs.
 Overall, Kenner is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kenner who work in office and administrative support (14.41%), sales jobs (12.15%), and management occupations (7.90%).
+There are especially a lot of people living in Kenner who work in office and administrative support (14.08%), sales jobs (11.45%), and management occupations (8.52%).

 Kenner is an extremely ethnically-diverse city.
 The people who call Kenner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenner residents report their race to be White, followed by Black or African-American.
 Kenner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.97% of the city’s residents.
-Important ancestries of people in Kenner include Italian, German, Irish, and African.
+People of Hispanic or Latino origin account for 22.93% of the city’s residents.
+Important ancestries of people in Kenner include German, Italian, Irish, and English.

 The most common language spoken in Kenner is English.
 Other important languages spoken here include Spanish and Vietnamese.